Customer due diligence

 We ask our customers to provide us with the customer due diligence information as defined in the Anti-Money Laundering Act (444/2017) at the beginning and during their customer relationship with us.

-We ask for information on, among other things, the nature and scope of the business activity and the actual beneficiaries of our business customers.
-An actual beneficiary is a natural person who meets at least one of the following criteria:
+We ask for information on, among other things, the nature and scope of the business activity and the actual beneficiaries of our corporate and organisational customers.

 • directly or indirectly owns more than 25% of the company's shares or otherwise has an equivalent holding in the company,